juliangruber/level-mirror/README.md

 ### mirror(a, b[, transform])

-From the point you call `mirror` on, all operations performed on sublevel `a` will be mirrored onto sublevel `b`, and their values optinally transformed on the fly by the `transform` function, that receives the current value and is to expected to return the potentially modified value.
+From the point you call `mirror` on, all operations performed on sublevel `a` will be mirrored onto sublevel `b`.

+If you pass in `transform`, the changes' values will be transformed on the fly by the function.
+It receives the current value and is expected to return the potentially modified value.
+If it returns `undefined`, the change will be dropped.

 `transform` can also be an array, in which case it limits values to the keys contained in it.